simonestella/CodeDiff/for-loop.md

-# For loop
+# For loop statement
-Here is explained the syntax of the *for loop*.
+*For loop* statement explained syntax, to loop over elements of a list/array.

 ## Python
 **Important!** In Python indentation is really important.